 To the north and immediately adjacent to Belward is the Mission Hills neighborhood, a subdivision of 52 single-family homes in the City of Gaithersburg.
-Across Muddy Branch Road to the west are the Washingtonian Woods and Westleigh neighborhoods, also in the City of Gaithersburg.
+Across Muddy Branch Road to the west are the Washington Woods and Westleigh neighborhoods, also in the City of Gaithersburg.
 South of Darnestown Road are the North Potomac neighborhoods, in the County's 2002 Potomac Subregion Master Plan.

-- Concentrate the highest density and building heights (150 feet) near the CCT station - Organize the significant roads to provide views of the historic Belward Farm - Complete the Muddy Branch Trail Corridor from Dufief Mill Road and Darnestown Road to Great Seneca Highway along the Belward property on the east side of Muddy Branch Road - Create the LSC Loop along Medical Center Drive and Decoverly Drive to connect pedestrians with other transit centers, the network of natural pathways along the stream buffers, and the open spaces - Preserve the landmark tree on the Muddy Branch Road side of the property - Include the following public open spaces: - LSC Loop - Stream buffers that may include natural surface trails - Belward Farm environmental setting - Urban square at the CCT station - Urban promenade connecting buildings and public spaces.
+- Concentrate the highest density and building heights (150 feet) near the CCT station. - Organize the significant roads and buildings to provide views of the historic Belward Farm. - Complete the Muddy Branch Trail Corridor from Dufief Mill Road and Darnestown Road to Great Seneca Highway along the Belward property on the east side of Muddy Branch Road. - Create the LSC Loop along Medical Center Drive and Decoverly Drive to connect pedestrians with other transit centers, the network of natural pathways along the stream buffers, and the open spaces. - Preserve the landmark tree on the Muddy Branch Road side of the property. - Include the following public open spaces: - LSC Loop - stream buffers that may include natural surface trails - Belward Farm environmental setting - urban square at the CCT station

-- Provide at least 15 percent of the net tract areas as public use space - Create a 300-foot buffer along Muddy Branch Road and a 60-foot buffer along Darnestown Road - Provide two rectangular fields for active recreation in these buffer areas, with permitting by the Parks Department - Preserve and augment the trees along the northern boundary as a transition to the existing singlefamily houses in Mission Hills - Provide a 200-foot buffer along the property's northern edge, adjacent to Mission Hills, between the property line of the single-family homes and any buildings on Belward - Provide a 100-foot wide stream buffer around the two tributaries of the Muddy Branch
+- Provide at least 20 percent of the net tract areas as public use space. - Create an open space along Muddy Branch Road with a minimum width of 100 feet and a 60-foot landscaped buffer along Darnestown Road. - Provide one rectangular field for active recreation in the Muddy Branch Park, with permitting by the Parks Department. - Preserve and augment the trees along the northern boundary as a transition to the existing single-family houses in Mission Hills. - Provide a 200-foot buffer along the property's northern edge, adjacent to Mission Hills, between the property line of the single-family homes and any buildings on Belward. - Provide a 100-foot wide stream buffer on either side of the two tributaries of the Muddy Branch.